SankarasrinivasanB/order-Management/README.md

 A simple Rest API for order management

 ## Technologies Used
-Node.js
+- Node.js
-MongoDB
+- MongoDB
-Express.js
+- Express.js

 ## Testing Tools
-Mocha
+- Mocha
-Chai
+- Chai

 ## Installations

 You need to have Node and NPM installed on your computer.

-#### Setup

-Installing the project dependencies
  Run the command below

   npm install